Asano Sōichirō

 Asano Sōichirō (浅野 総一郎) was a Japanese businessman responsible for founding a number of companies, including what became today's Sapporo Breweries, Toa Construction Corporation, Oki Electric Industry, JFE Group and Taiheiyo Cement (formerly Asano Cement).

 He came from a samurai family in the Toyama region.
+His Y-DNA is D1a2a1a2b1a1a8a (D-CTS4093).
 He was Doctor Asano Taijun's son.
 He was originally named Asano Taijiro.
 Although He studied medicine, he began business in his hometown and failed.
 He lost his money and did moonlight flit to Tokyo.
 He sold drinking water as a street vendor.
 Then he moved to Yokohama, bought coke (fuel), which a gas company threw away, sold it to Fukagawa Cement Works, and became very rich.